 An honest examination of the evidence can only lead to one conclusion: That Jesus Christ established an infallible Church.
 Scripture teaches it, logic demands it, and history confirms it.

 For Further Study

-DVD - Footprints of God: Peter with Stephen Ray
+DVD - Peter - Keeper of the Keys (DVD) with Stephen Ray

 Prev.
 Essays Next